vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 Next, we build some data flows to process the data source's output.

+### Clean up data source output

-First, we build a data flow that cleans up the raw output a little bit:
+First, we build a data flow that cleans up the raw output from the data source:
-* Format the date.
+1. Format the date.
-* Filter away all message rows with empty messages.
+1. Filter out all message rows with empty messages.
-* Create a new column that we can use later to display the messages in a styled list.
+1. Create a new column that we can use later to display the messages in a styled list.

 ![image](/assets/2025-07-15/020.png)

+### Get top-level messages

 We want to be able to view only the top-level messages.
 To do this, we create another data flow.
 This data flow filters out all the replies, by removing any message that contains a parent.

 ![image](/assets/2025-07-15/030.png)

+### Get replies to a message

-We also want to be able to view only the replies to a message.
+We also want to be able to view the replies to a message.
 To do this, we create a variable called `ActiveChannelMessageID`.
-Whenever the user clicks on a button to view the replies of a top-level message, this variable is filled with the message's ID.
+Whenever the user clicks the button to view the replies of a top-level message, this variable is filled with the message's ID.
 Our data flow uses a filter to find the messages that have this message ID as their `Parent` value.

 ![image](/assets/2025-07-15/040.png)